Aggie-Robotics/PiSetup/SETUP.md

 ##### Adafruit Motor_kit

-This library interfaces with Adafruit motorshield and allows for the control of the motors.
+This library interfaces with Adafruit motor bonnet and allows for the control of the motors.

 `pip3 install adafruit-circuitpython-motorkit`